-In this project, we focus on conservation and development strategies in production landscapes – where satisfying the multiple objectives of diverse stakeholders is a key policy challenge.
+We focus on conservation and development strategies in production landscapes – where satisfying the multiple objectives of diverse stakeholders is a key policy challenge.
 It is a complex problem, involving many alternative land management options across biophysically and socially heterogeneous landscapes.
 We aim to identify and design conservation strategies that are effective, efficient, and equitable for all stakeholders.

-Our project has three overarching aims:
+Our research has three overarching aims:

-- Improving model design and parameterisation: we will integrate recent developments in causal inference and impact evaluation into our research, not just through improving the evidence base, but also by understanding what constitutes the ‘best available data’ and the best use of available data in different contexts.
+- Improving model design and parameterisation: we integrate recent developments in causal inference and impact evaluation into our research, not just through improving the evidence base, but also by understanding what constitutes the ‘best available data’ and the best use of available data in different contexts.